jasonchristopher21/freedive-website/README.md

 The backend leverages **Next.js API routes** to run server-side operations, including complex database queries and session validation.

-Authentication and session management are handled through **Supabase Auth**, using the built-in middleware provided in the Supabase starter template.
+Authentication and session management are handled through **Supabase Auth**, using the built-in proxy (middleware) provided in the Supabase starter template.

 ---